mbdavid/LiteDB/src/content/docs/DbRef.md

 If the `Products` field is null or an empty list, the value will be preserved when being mapped from a `BsonDocument` to an `Order`.
 If you do not use `Include` in query, every `Product` in `Products` will be loaded with the id field set and all other fields null or default.

 In v4, this include process occurs on BsonDocument engine level.
-That also support any level of include, just using `Path` syntax:
+It also support any level of include, just using `Path` syntax:

 ```C#
 orders.Include(new string[] { "$.Customer", "$.Products[*]" });